-- The GeForce FX 5900 Ultra GPU-based graphics card is an AGP graphics card supporting multi-display nView functionality. - The GeForce4 MX GPU-based graphics card is a PCI graphics card supporting nView multi-display functionality.
+- The Quadro FX 3000 GPU-based graphics card is an AGP card supporting multi-display nView functionality. - The GeForce4 MX GPU-based graphics card is a PCI card supporting nView multi-display functionality.

 Note: Depending on the number of PCI slots in your computer, you can install more than one PCI graphics cards.
 These examples use only one PCI graphics card.